-3.8 Determination of the Higgs mass by combining the ATLAS and CMS data sets 51 3.9 Correlation in the 2D plane of signal strength μ versus Higgs boson mass m_H 51 3.10 Summary of the spin-parity test for various alternative hypothesis with respect to the SM 52 3.11 Summary of the signal-strength measurements 53 3.12 The best-fit signal strength for separate combinations grouped by predom- inant decay modes.
-54 3.13 The best-fit signal strength for separate combinations grouped by produc- tion modes.
-55 3.14 Correlation in the signal strength of the ggH and ttH and of the VBF and VH production mechanisms.
-57 3.15 Upper limits on the DM-nucleon scattering cross section in Higgs-portal models 58 3.16 95% CL upper limits on the cross section of a scalar boson φ produced via gluon fusion and in association with b-quarks times the branching fraction into τ pairs at 8 TeV.
-59 3.17 Exclusion limits on the cross section in the $H \to ZZ^$ analysis at ATLAS 61 3.18 Exclusion limits for the search for a high-mass SM-like Higgs boson in the $H \rightarrow ZZ^$ analysis at CMS.
-62 3.19 Exclusion limits in the $H \to hh$ and $A \to Zh$ searches (CMS) 63 3.20 Exclusion limits in the $A \to Zh$ search (ATLAS) 64 4.1 The global electroweak fit of the SM 72 4.2 Quantum corrections to the SM Higgs boson 75 4.3 A graphical illustration of the fine tuning of the Higgs boson mass in a SM with a cut-off of $\Lambda = 10$ TeV.
-77
+3.8 Determination of the Higgs mass by combining the ATLAS and CMS data sets 51 3.9 Correlation in the 2D plane of signal strength μ versus Higgs boson mass m_H 51 3.10 Summary of the spin-parity test for various alternative hypothesis with respect to the SM 52 3.11 Summary of the signal-strength measurements 53 3.12 The best-fit signal strength for separate combinations grouped by predom- inant decay modes 54 3.13 The best-fit signal strength for separate combinations grouped by produc- tion modes.
+55 3.14 Correlation in the signal strength of the ggH and ttH and of the VBF and VH production mechanisms 57 3.15 Upper limits on the DM-nucleon scattering cross section in Higgs-portal models 58 3.16 95% CL upper limits on the cross section of a scalar boson φ produced via gluon fusion and in association with b-quarks times the branching fraction into τ pairs at 8 TeV 59 3.17 Exclusion limits on the cross section in the $H\to ZZ^$ analysis at ATLAS 61 3.18 Exclusion limits for the search for a high-mass SM-like Higgs boson in the $H \to ZZ^$ analysis at CMS 62 3.19 Exclusion limits in the $H \to hh$ and $A \to Zh$ searches (CMS) 63 3.20 Exclusion limits in the $A \to Zh$ search (ATLAS) 64 4.1 The global electroweak fit of the SM 72 4.2 RG evolution of the Higgs quartic coupling 75 4.3 SM phase diagram in terms of Higgs and top pole masses 76 4.4 Quantum corrections to the SM Higgs boson 78 4.5 A graphical illustration of the fine tuning of the Higgs boson mass in a SM with a cut-off of $\Lambda = 10$ TeV.
+79